informatics-isi-edu/ermrest/api-doc/data/naming.md

 ## Paging Modifiers

 Optional paging modifiers can designate results that come _before_ or _after_ a designated page key in a sorted sequence.
 A page key is a vector of values taken from a row that falls outside the page, with one component per field in the sort modifier.
-Both paging modifiers MAY be included in the same resource to designate rows falling _between_ two page keys.
-The page key boundaries form an "open interval", where rows matching the page keys MUST NOT appear in the resulting data resource.
+Only one modifier is allowed in a single request.

-These modifiers MUST be accompanied by a sort modifier to define the ordering of rows in the result set as well as the ordering of fields of the page key vector.
+The modifier MUST be accompanied by a sort modifier to define the ordering of rows in the result set as well as the ordering of fields of the page key vector.
 The paging modifiers support a special symbol `::null::` to represent a NULL column value in a page key.

 ### Before Modifier

-The `@before` modifier designates a result set of rows antecedent to the encoded page key:
+The `@before` modifier designates a result set of rows immediately antecedent to the encoded page key:

 - `@sort(` _output column_ ...`)@before(` `,` ... `)` (i.e. empty string)
 - `@sort(` _output column_ ...`)@before(` _value_ `,` ... `)` (i.e. literal string)
 - `@sort(` _output column_ ...`)@before(` `::null::` `,` ... `)` (i.e. NULL)

 For each comma-separated output column named in the sort modifier, the corresponding comma-separated value represents a component in the page key vector.
-The denoted result MUST only include rows which come _before_ the page key according to the sorted sequence semantics (including optional ascending/descending direction and NULLS last).
+The denoted result MUST only include rows which come _immediately before_ the page key according to the sorted sequence semantics (including optional ascending/descending direction and NULLS last).
+This means that at the time of evaluation, no rows exist between the returned set and the row identified by the page key vector.

 ### After Modifier

-The `@after` modifier designates a result set of rows subsequent to the encoded page key:
+The `@after` modifier designates a result set of rows immediately subsequent to the encoded page key:

 - `@sort(` _output column_ ...`)@after(` `,` ... `)` (i.e. empty string)
 - `@sort(` _output column_ ...`)@after(` _value_ `,` ... `)` (i.e. literal string)
 - `@sort(` _output column_ ...`)@after(` `::null::` `,` ... `)` (i.e. NULL)

 For each comma-separated output column named in the sort modifier, the corresponding comma-separated value represents a component in the page key vector.
-The denoted result MUST only include rows which come _after_ the page key according to the sorted sequence semantics (including optional ascending/descending direction and NULLS last).
+The denoted result MUST only include rows which come _immediately after_ the page key according to the sorted sequence semantics (including optional ascending/descending direction and NULLS last).
+This means that at the time of evaluation, no rows exist between the returned set and the row identified by the page key vector.

 ## Limit Query Parameter